 If you want to see what you can do with chitosan-coated coverslips, you can have a look at this study published by the team of developers in 2019.
 They've managed to use chitosan-coated coverslips to promote the growth of cells without any deleterious effect on their physiology, allowing them to measure the antibiotic susceptibiliy of a diversity of clinical strains with an excellent accuracy in a very short period of time.
 Read all about it here: mBio, 2019

 Status May, 2021 - Cover image now ready

 At Idylle, when we onboard a new technology, it comes with a great deal of interviews of researchers, reviewing with scientists who used it already to get feedbacks on the broadest range of experimental conditions, transfer of know-how and process development.
 Here's what we've been up to so far in the transfer of chitosan-coated coverslips to make them available for other researchers:

 May 5, 2021 - We have a cover image!
-All the research team, the art director and us are pretty proud of the result, see below in the picture gallery.
+The research team, our art director and us are pretty proud of the result.
+Preview it below in the picture gallery.

 Mar.
 31, 2021 - Nicolas is back in Marseille!
 Process development with Olivier, Guillaume and Laurent.
 The reviewing batch is cooking!

 Jan.
 20, 2021 - We're testing the first prototypes we've created in Tâm's lab.
 With their help, we're setting our mind on a protocol for future users, but there's one sure thing: the adhesion of bacteria is astonishing!